 FIND AFFORDABLE SCHOOLS

-Best Physician Assistant Programs in Ohio – 2023
+12 Best Physician Assistant Schools in Ohio – 2023

 Ohio thinks so highly of physician assistants that in late 2018, Governor Mike DeWine signed Senate Bill No. 259, which makes it easier for physician assistants to practice in the Buckeye State.
 Physician assistants in Ohio have a broad scope of practice that enables them to provide diagnostic, therapeutic and preventative services under the supervision of a physician.
 On this page we’ve ranked the best physician assistant programs in Ohio to help you decide which one is the right choice for you.